Frequently Asked Questions: Law Office Study Program

 The LOS Program allows you to complete your legal education by studying law in a law office or judge’s chamber.

-You will complete four years of study in a law office under the supervision of a qualifying attorney or in a judge’s chamber under the supervision of a judge of a court of record in California.
-Your studies must be completed in the supervising attorney’s law office or judge’s chamber during normal business hours.
+You will complete four years of recognized law study in a law office under the supervision of a qualifying attorney or in a judge's chamber under the supervision of a judge of a court of record in California.

 Do I qualify to study law through the LOS Program?

-Your pre-legal education will be evaluated upon submission of your LOS application.
-If any legal education has been completed prior to applying for the LOS program, it’s suggested that you apply for a legal evaluation to determine if you have established exemption from the FYLSX.
-You must register with the Office of Admissions, and the Registration Application must be approved before you can submit a request for a legal evaluation.
-When submitting your LOS Notice of Intent, you must submit your official, sealed undergraduate transcripts, CLEP scores, or a course-by-course evaluation of your foreign study from an approved credential evaluation agency if you have foreign undergraduate study.
-All official, sealed legal education transcripts must be submitted before a legal evaluation can be completed.
+Your pre-legal and any completed legal education will be evaluated upon submission of your LOS application.
+You must register with the Office of Admissions, and the Registration Application must be approved before you can submit an LOS application.
+When submitting your Application for the Law Office Study Program, you must submit your official, sealed undergraduate transcripts, CLEP scores, or a course-by-course evaluation of your foreign study from an approved credential evaluation agency if you have foreign undergraduate study.
+All official, sealed legal education transcripts must also be submitted before your participation in the LOS Program can be approved.

 I am interested in studying law through the LOS Program.
 What do I need to submit?
 When do I need to submit the LOS application?

-You must submit a Registration Application in addition to the LOS Notice of Intent, the required documentation, and the applicable fees in the Applicant Portal within 30 days of beginning your legal studies in a law office or judge’s chamber.
+You must submit a Registration Application in addition to the Application for the Law Office Study Program, the required documentation, and the applicable fees in the Applicant Portal at least 30 days prior to beginning your legal studies in a law office or judge’s chamber.
 You will not receive credit for any study completed if the State Bar does not approve your applications.

-Please do not submit the LOS Notice of Intent before you have found a qualified supervising attorney or judge.
+Please do not submit the LOS application before you have found a qualified supervising attorney or judge.

 How long will it take for my LOS application to be processed?

-Generally, the State Bar will process your LOS application within 2-3 weeks of receipt if you submit a complete and accurate application.
+Generally, the State Bar will process your LOS application within two to three weeks of receipt if you submit a complete and accurate application.

 Incomplete applications will take longer to process.
-If your application is deemed incomplete, you will have 60 days from the date you submitted your application to provide the missing information or documentation.
+If your application is deemed incomplete, you will have 60 days from the date of the incomplete notice to provide the missing information or documentation.
 If your application is not deemed complete within this period, your application will be abandoned without a refund of any fees paid.

 I work in a law office or judge’s chamber.
 Does my work qualify as legal study under the LOS Program?